-We have already stepped into 2018.
+What are your 2021 financial resolutions?
 We all hope this year to be a wonderful one and have made resolutions.

-But, have you made any financial resolutions?
+Have you made any financial resolutions?
 No?

 It is not late.
 There should be at least 1 financial resolution on your list.